saisri07/4883-SoftwareTools/Assignments/A07/README.md

 This application renders a web page using Selenium, and then parses the HTML using BeautifulSoup.
 The parsed HTML is then printed to the console.
 Creating a gui to retrieve values for the characteristics day, month, year, ariport, and filter (only daily) using PySimpleGui.
 Utilize Selenium to dynamically retrieve data from Wunderground and display it in a table on the GUI.

-## Instruction:
-This code only works when you select filter to daily

 ## FILES
 |   #   | File            | Description                                        |